Training structure

 - Addition reactions

-- SEAr Aromatic Electrophilic Substitution Reactions: Mechanisms and Holleman's Rule of Orientation
+- Aromatic Electrophile Substitution Reactions (SEAr): Mechanisms and Holleman's Rule of Orientation

-- Reactivity of the hydrocarbon chain in aromatic compounds: importance of the benzyl position
+- Reactivity of the hydrocarbon chain of aromatic compounds: importance of the benzyl position